Ali Khamenei: Holocaust denial

-On 21 March 2014, during a morning speech marking the Persian New Year, Nowruz, Khamenei called into question the Holocaust.
-He said that "the Holocaust is an event whose reality is uncertain and if it has happened, it's uncertain how it has happened".
-Additionally he commented that "No one in European countries dares to speak about [the] Holocaust" (because of the potential legal consequences in some countries), and said that in the West, "speaking about [the] Holocaust and expressing doubts about it is considered to be a great sin."
-The Anti-Defamation League accused Khamenei in March 2014 of making statements of explicit Holocaust denial.
+A 2006 speech of Khamenei contains the phrase that was translated into English as "the myth of the massacre of Jews".
+In a 2013 interview, Iran's then-Foreign Minister Javad Zarif said Khamenei had been mistranslated and his comments were taken out of context.
+Zarif added: "I have spoken to the [supreme] leader on this issue, he rejects and condemns the killing of innocent people.
+No, the Holocaust is not a myth."
+On 21 March 2014, Khamenei said that "the Holocaust is an event whose reality is uncertain and if it has happened, it's uncertain how it has happened".
+Additionally, because of the potential legal consequences in some countries, he commented: "No one in European countries dares to speak about [the] Holocaust."
+He also said that in the West "speaking about [the] Holocaust and expressing doubts about it is considered to be a great sin."

-On Holocaust Memorial Day, 27 January 2016, Khamenei posted a Holocaust denying video on his official website.
-In the video (drawing on the March 2014 speech), lasting about three minutes, the video features images of Holocaust deniers Roger Garaudy, Robert Faurisson, and David Irving.
-In a series of tweets in mid-December 2019, he praised Garaudy: "The fight he engaged in against the Zionists is a #DivineDuty for all those who respect the #Truth."
-France's conviction of Garaudy, he said, was against the concept of freedom of speech.
+On Holocaust Memorial Day, 27 January 2016, Khamenei posted a Holocaust-denying video on his official website.
+The video, drawing on the March 2014 speech and lasting about three minutes, features images of Holocaust deniers Roger Garaudy, Robert Faurisson, and David Irving.
+In December 2019, Khamenei praised Garaudy (a convert to Islam) and said that Garaudy's conviction for Holocaust denial violated freedom of speech.
+In 2020, Khamenei tweeted asking "Why is it a crime to raise doubts about the Holocaust ... while insulting the Prophet (PBUH) is allowed?"